kimruddock/pawelgrzybek.github.io/_drafts/2017-06-27-cloning-dom-nodes-and-handling-attached-events.md

 ### Event delegation

 Instead of adding an event listener to every element, let's just add it once to a parent element and take advantage of event bubbling.
-Event bubbling sounds complicated but it is easier than you think and can save you from potential memory leaks and performance degradation.
+Sounds complicated but it is easier than you think and can save you from potential memory leaks and performance degradation.
 Here's an example:

 ```html
 <ul class="list">